Facebook’s AI teaches robots to navigate environments using less data

 Encouraged by these results, the coauthors deployed the trained Active Neural SLAM policy from simulation to a real-world Locobot robot.
 After adjusting the camera height and vertical field-of-views to match those of the Habitat simulator, they say that it successfully explored the living area in an apartment.

 “In the future, [Active Neural SLAM] can be extended to complex semantic tasks such as semantic goal navigation and embodied question answering by using a semantic Neural SLAM module, which creates a … map capturing semantic properties of the objects in the environment,” wrote the coauthors.
-“The model can also be combined with prior work on localization to relocalize in a
+“The model can also be combined with prior work on localization to relocalize in a previously created map for efficient navigation in subsequent episodes.”

-Active Neural SLAM is available in open source on Github.
+Active Neural SLAM is available in open source on GitHub.